-Those of you on the career average arrangement with a normal pension age (NPA) ranging between 65 and 68 will earn 1/57 of your pensionable salary for each tax year (April to March) you contribute to the Teachers’ Pension Scheme, plus a variable amount (CPI + 1.6%) dictated by the treasury.
-For the purposes of this example (see table below), I’ve assumed that your salary is static at £35,000 and the variable amount is also static at 2.6% for the duration of a 30-year career, which is unlikely to be the case.
+Those of you on the career average arrangement with a normal pension age (NPA) ranging between 65 and 68 will earn 1/57 of your pensionable salary for each tax year (April to March) you contribute to the Teachers’ Pension Scheme, plus a variable amount (CPI + 1.6 per cent) dictated by the Treasury.
+For the purposes of this example (see table below), I’ve assumed that your salary is static at £35,000 and the variable amount is also static at 2.6 per cent for the duration of a 30-year career, which is unlikely to be the case.
 This will give you a pension of £27,796 after 30 years.

 |Year of pension contributions

 ||= £614 + 2.6%

 At what age can I access my pension?